onap/archive-aai-search-data-service/DOCUMENTS.md

     index - The name of the _Index_ to persist the _Document_ in.

+**Request Header**

+    X-Create-Index  = true = Allow index to be implicitly created if it does not already exist in the document store.

 **Request Payload**

     Document contents expressed as a JSON object. (see **Syntax**)